EDITORS NOTE: As China has announced it will end its one-child policy, here's a look from 2013 at the costs.

 "International experience shows that when the total fertility rate drops below 1.5, it becomes more difficult to increase it than to reduce it," Sun says.

-The Shanghai government has for years let only children who get married have two kids.
-The problem is, only about half of them do.
+For years, the Shanghai government has had a separate policy for only children who married: Those parents without siblings can have two kids.
+Only about half of those couples do.

 "Some of my friends think about having another baby, but they're not doing it for now," says Zhao Hanlu, a recently married 29-year-old online editor at a Shanghai newspaper.
 She sits with her husband in their sunny apartment, the walls decorated with paintings they've done themselves — including a not half bad copy of Van Gogh's "Starry Night."